Control

 Conclusion

-I had to stop developing Control due to a new client work.
+I had to stop developing Control due to a new client project.
 I still think it’s a great idea and hope to get back to it one day.

 Control is available for Chrome and Firefox.